Ask the Vaidya

 - Seasonal detox — purification of bodily channels will enhance good digestion, enlivenment of ojas and vitality.

 Question: Can you also suggest MAPI products that support vitality and energy, and briefly explain what they do?

 Deliver bliss to the senses.
 To accomplish this use:

 Ears — Gandharva Veda melodies, Samaveda, Vedic recitations.

 Smell — Maharishi Ayurveda Aromas.

-Mind — Herbs for nourishing mind include Stress Free Mind, Stress Free Emotions, or any of the intelligence formulas that support emotions, enhance the power of intellect, retention, memory.
+Mind — Herbs for nourishing the mind include Stress Free Mind, Stress Free Emotions, or any of the intelligence formulas that support emotions and enhance the power of intellect, retention, and memory.
 The regular practice of the TM Program and the advanced programs of consciousness; the TM-Sidhis program is also a primary support of the mind.

 Experience of consciousness — Blissful Joy.

 Question: What is the MAV understanding of food, at surface and depth?